staticintlucas/libfix64/README.md

 ### Implementation

 Templates for C source code are located in the [src](src) directory.
-These use the [Jinja2](https://palletsprojects.com/p/jinja/) templating language to populate things like constants calculated at render time.
+These use the [Jinja2] templating language which the Python scripts populate with things like mathematical constants, etc.

 Templates are rendered using the scripts in the [scripts](scripts) directory.
-The Python [mpmath](https://mpmath.org/) library is used for accurately calculating constants, since a Python `float` or C `double` only have 53 bits of precision.
+The Python [mpmath] library is used for accurately calculating constants, since a Python `float` or a C `double` only have 53 bits of precision.

 Most non-trivial mathematical functions are calculated using Chebyshev polynomials, although other algorithms are used for certain functions where polynomial approximations are less suitable.